vmware/vic-product/docs/user_doc/vic_app_dev/using_registries_with_vic.md

 If you authorize a VCH to connect to an insecure private registry server, the VCH attempts to access the registry server via HTTP if access via HTTPS fails.
 VCHs always use HTTPS when connecting to registry servers for which you have not authorized insecure access.
 Insecure private registries are not recommended in production environments.

-For information about how to use the `vic-machine create --insecure-registry` option, see the section on `insecure-registry` in [VCH Deployment Options](../vic_vsphere_admin/vch_installer_options.md#insecure-registry) in *vSphere Integrated Containers Engine Installation*.
+For information about how to use the `vic-machine create --insecure-registry` option, see the section on `insecure-registry` in [VCH Deployment Options](../vic_vsphere_admin/vch_installer_options.md#insecure-registry) in *vSphere Integrated Containers for vSphere Administrators*.

 ## Pull a Container Image from a Private Registry Server ##